 Labeled radio buttons appear in a vertical order.
 The value of the variables again corresponds to the values, the labels of the buttons are the corresponding labels.

-'''
+You can use all types of variables for this option.
+Of course, all value specifications have to be from the same type.

 !radiosequence: value1 = label1; value2 = label2; ...

-'''

 Labeled radio buttons appear in a horizontal order.
 The value of the variables again corresponds to the values, the labels of the buttons are the corresponding labels.
+You can use all types of variables for this option.
+Of course, all value specifications have to be from the same type.